jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 * dnsmasq-full - To replace the version of dnsmasq built into DD-WRT
 * iptables - A newer version of iptables to use commands like `--match-set`

-The ipk of the dnsmasq provides the following compile time options (version may vary):
+The .ipk of dnsmasq provides the following compile time options (version may vary):

 ```
 root@NETGEAR-R7000:~# /opt/sbin/dnsmasq -v